hphelion/docs.hpcloud.com/apispecs/cdn/hp-cloud-cdn-api.md

 * Username and password, i.e., the same username and password they would use to log into the HP Cloud Management Console

 * Access Key ID and Access Key Secret.
-You can see your Access Keys on the API Keys section under you Account information in the HP Cloud Management Console.
+You can see your Access Keys on the API Keys section under your Account information in the HP Cloud Management Console.
 Access Keys are more suitable for use in APIs because you can create them for use in a specific application.
 However, if you suspect that an application's Access Keys have been compromised, you can delete the Access Key.
-This is more convenient that changing your password credentials.
+This is more convenient than changing your password credentials.
 However, not all API bindings support Access Keys.

 In addition, to credentials, you also specify a tenant -- either the Id or tenant Name.
 With your credentials and tenant, the HP Cloud Identity Service checks to see whether